When it comes to streaming, the SiliconDust HDHomeRun is like the Holy Grail.

 The reason it’s so popular is that it has one extra TV tuner than the HDHomeRun Connect, meaning you can watch up to three channels simultaneously.

-The HDHomeRun Extend is the only model which supports wireless networks as slow as 820.11 n.
-Both the Connect and Prime require 802.11 ac networks to provide HD quality streams.
+The HDHomeRun Extend is the only model that supports wireless networks as slow as 820.11 n.
+Both the Connect and Prime require 802.11 AC networks to provide HD-quality streams.

-As with the rest of the lineup, you can use the Prime to pause, record and watch live TV online using an app, Kodi addon or Plex channel.
+As with the rest of the lineup, you can use Prime to pause, record, and watch live TV online using an app, Kodi addon, or Plex channel.

 What if three channels aren’t enough?
-If you want to create the ultimate football man-cave like you saw above, then you’re going to need more tuners.
+If you want to create the ultimate football man cave as you saw above, then you’re going to need more tuners.